 Categories

 Episodes

-You can probably easily spot the transition here.
-You know what else used to be great but is not a ghost town of nothing – the Splinter Cell franchise.
-Ubisoft, it’s been 3,843 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.
+Don’t get any ideas Ubisoft.
+It has been 4,072 days since a new Splinter Cell game (non-animated series or guest spot in another game franchise, remake, BBC radio drama, or VR exclusive) was released.

+Categories